Merkel hosts jobless summit in shadow of Portugal crisis

 Merkel's main challenger, Peer Steinbrueck of the Social Democrats (SPD), said the EU had announced many initiatives on unemployment "and now, just a few months before the German election, Mrs Merkel has invited people to a summit on it".

-The chancellor's response was "too late, too fainthearted and too vague", said the center-left German candidate.
+The chancellor's response was "too late, too fainthearted and too vague", said the centre-left German candidate.

 Carsten Nickel, an analyst Teneo Intelligence, said the meeting allowed Merkel to present herself as a "benevolent European leader to her domestic audience".